MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Before you start using process advisor capabilities, make sure you have the following prerequisites:

-- The required licenses or trials depending on the capabilities you want access to (see above).
+- The required licenses or trials depending on the capabilities you want access to.

 - A Microsoft Power Platform environment with a Microsoft Dataverse database.